GuyGufada/Loop-machine/README.md

 The 3 buttons (Record,Play session,Stop) statuses will change after user action ,according to the logic.

 After clicking on the Record button, all clicking on pads will be stored in a RecordedSongsList array.
-After clicking on The Play session button, The recorded sounds will play one after one.
+After clicking on the Play session button, The recorded sounds will play one after one.
 After clicking on the Stop button, the sounds playing will stop.